-IMPORTANT: Be sure the carpet is thoroughly dry before closing up the RV for storage.
-Water from the cleaning process can cause significant damage to the RV if the carpet is not completely dry before closing up the motorhome for an extended period.
+IMPORTANT: Be sure the carpet is thoroughly dry before closing the motorhome for storage.
+Water from the cleaning process can cause significant damage to the motorhome if the carpet is not completely dry before closing the motorhome for an extended period.